What is TPE Material?

 Good weathering resistance

 Ans.
 TPE is absolutely safe for kids as it contains a meager amount of extractable compounds that migrate from the surface of an infant care product.
-That’s a significant factor assuming whatever babies touch, they put it in their mouths.
+That’s a significant factor, assuming they put whatever babies touch in their mouths.

 Ans.
 Both TPE and PVC have their pros and cons.
-They are known for their excellent flexibility and high strength making them suitable for various applications; however, one factor at which TPE fares better is its resistance towards different chemicals such as oils, greases.
+They are known for their excellent flexibility and high strength making them suitable for various applications; however, one factor at which TPE fares better is its resistance to different chemicals such as oils and greases.
 Diluted acids and diluted alkalis.

 Ans.
-It completely depends on the application for which are being used.
-An example of bands made from latex is much more durable than those made from TPE or the combination of TPE and latex; however, as TPE has embedded properties of plastics, its fares significantly in terms of other mechanical and physical properties and also have substantially more applications.
+It completely depends on the application for which it is being used.
+An example of bands made from latex is much more durable than those made from TPE or the combination of TPE and latex; however, as TPE has embedded properties of plastics, its fares significantly in terms of other mechanical and physical properties and also has substantially more applications.